isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

                  \"function binIntervals(row, emit) {
                    // This is javascript ... here we use '//' for comments
-                   // Legacy UDFs take a single row as input. var binSize = 10000;  // Make sure this matches the value in the SQL (if necessary) var startBin = Math.floor(row.region_start / binSize);
+                   // Legacy UDFs take a single row as input.
+                   // and return a row.. can be a different number of columns. var binSize = 10000;  // Make sure this matches the value in the SQL (if necessary) var startBin = Math.floor(row.region_start / binSize);
                    var endBin = Math.floor(row.region_end / binSize);

                    // Since an interval can span multiple bins, emit
                    // a record for each bin it spans. for(var bin = startBin; bin <= endBin; bin++) {